 Annual Law and the Environment Conference

-For the past 16 years, the School of Law, UCC, has hosted the Annual Law and the Environment Conference.
+For the past 19 years, the School of Law, UCC, has hosted the Annual Law and the Environment Conference.
 A unique event in the Irish environmental calendar, the conference provides a forum for the expert presentation of legal developments and research results in the area of environmental law, regulation and policy, as well as an informal forum for the exchange of views among policy-makers and regulators, regulated operators, the environmental NGO community, and Irish (and overseas) academic researchers and professionals.
-In 2018, the conference theme is Towards Environmental Responsibility, Accountability and Liability.

 Teaching Environmental Law for Policy Innovation and Impact

 The Centre for Law & the Environment is engaged in a research project on the theme Teaching Environmental Law for Policy Innovation and Impact (2020-2021).